-Identified risk factors: unexpected interruptions in the production capacity of the Company main units and facilities would increase production costs, reducing sales and gains during the affected period.
-Such interruptions result from: (i) unpredictable/periodic failures in equipment essential for the development of the Company's production processes, such as electric arc furnaces, continuous casting, gas reheating furnaces, rolling and electrical equipment, high-power transformers; (ii) unexpected events such as fires, explosions or severe weather conditions; (iii) depletion of natural resources (water scarcity); and (iv) the non-renewal, suspension and/or cancellation of environmental licenses by the competent authorities.
-As a result, the Company has experienced periods of downtime or reduced production at the steel mills, which may also occur in the future.
-Interruptions in production capacity may adversely affect the Company's productivity and operating results.
-In addition, any interruption in production capacity may require additional troubleshooting expenses from the Company, which would impact the Company's cash flow.
-Long business interruptions can also damage the Company's reputation and lead to loss of customers, which can have a negative impact on the business, operating results, cash flows and the Company's financial condition.
+Such risks would increase production costs, reducing sales and earnings in the affected period as a result of unexpected events.
+As a consequence, the Company is susceptible to periods of stoppage or reduction of production in the steel mills, which may also occur in the future.
+Interruptions in production capacity may adversely affect Gerdau's productivity and operating results.
+In addition, any interruption in production capacity may require additional troubleshooting expenses which would impact the Company's cash flow.
+As a result, long business interruptions can also damage the Company's reputation and lead to the loss of customers, which can have a negative impact on business, results of operations and cash flows.